Wisconsin Death Trip (film)

 Wisconsin Death Trip is a 1999 docudrama film written for the screen and directed by James Marsh, based on the 1973 historical nonfiction book of the same name by Michael Lesy.
 The film dramatizes a series of macabre incidents that took place in and around Black River Falls, Wisconsin in the late-19th century.
-It utilizes silent black-and-white reenactment footage contrasted with contemporary color footage of the region, along with voice-over narration by Ian Holm, orating contemporaneous newspaper articles written about the occurrences.
-Original music for the film was composed by DJ Shadow, with original piano music for the closing credits by John Cale.
+It utilizes silent black-and-white reenactment footage contrasted with contemporary color footage of the region, along with voice-over narration by Sir Ian Holm, orating contemporaneous newspaper articles written about the occurrences.
+Music featured in the film includes DJ Shadow and John Cale.